HoF banner

 Q: Please explain why you stood out among the elite players of your time.
 What was it that you did best, or were known for?

-A: Big-time receiver, ability to sky and lay out for the disc, great defender, excellent
+A: As an all around player: big-time receiver, ability to sky and lay out for the disc, great defender, excellent throwing skills with ability to throw the backhand deep

 Q: What role did you play on the best (or most overachieving team) that you played on?